linstantnoodles/sublime-text-cheatsheet/shortcuts.osx.md

 * Multiple key combination (sometimes more than two)
 * Very specific to sublime

+For shortcuts whose purpose isn't obvious, there will be a short description for a use case included.

 # Cheatsheet Contents

 ## Moving around
-*Moving around your cursor within a file with precision*
+*Moving your cursor around with surgical precision*

 **Move to the ...**